ibm-cloud-docs/secure-infrastructure-vpc/support.md

     1. Paste the errors into the case details.

 1. Provide the architecture name, source URL, and version from the log:

     1. In the log file, find the architecture information.
 In the following example, you see the `Related Workspace`, `sourcerelease`, and `sourceurl`:

         ```sh
-      2023/04/06 18:11:43 Related Workspace: name=deploy-arch-ibm-slz-ocp-04-06-2023, sourcerelease=(not specified), sourceurl=https modules/terraform-ibm-landing-zone/archive/v3.1.2.tar.gz,tolder=terratorm-ibm-landing-zone-3.1.2/patterns/roks
+        2023/04/06 18:11:43 Related Workspace: name=deploy-arch-ibm-slz-ocp-04-06-2023, sourcerelease=(not specified), sourceurl=https modules/terraform-ibm-landing-zone/archive/v3.1.2.tar.gz, folder=terraform-ibm-landing-zone-3.1.2/patterns/roks
         ```
+        {: screen}

-    1. Paste the architecture information into the case details.
+    1. Copy the architecture information and paste it into the case details.

 ## Routing your support case
 {: #support-case-routing}

-To route your support case correctly to speed up resolution, select the applicable product when you open the case:
+To route your support case correctly to speed up resolution, select the applicable product when you open the case.

+### Routing when you can't deploy successfully
+{: #support-routing-no-deploy}

+If you can't deploy your deployable architecture, open a support case with the most likely cause of the issue:

+- If you identified the service that you think is causing the error from the {{site.data.keyword.bpshort}} log, use the name of that service as the product name in the case.
-- If you can't deploy successfully, use the name of the deployable architecture as it is listed in the {{site.data.keyword.cloud_notm}} catalog as the product name in the case.
+- If you can't identify the error from the {{site.data.keyword.bpshort}} log, use the name of the deployable architecture as it is listed in the IBM Cloud catalog.

+### Routing when you deployed successfully
+{: #support-routing-deploy}

-- If you successfully deployed, yet have an issue with a service in the deployable architecture, use that service name.
+If you successfully deployed, yet have an issue with a service in the deployable architecture, open a support case and use the name of that service.